aimms/language-reference/advanced-language-components/units-of-measurement/unit-based-scaling.rst

 .. rubric:: Scaled versus unscaled values

-With each identifier for which you have specified a :any:`Unit` attribute, AIMMS associates two values:
+With each identifier for which you have specified a Unit attribute, AIMMS associates two values:

 -  the *scaled* value (i.e. expressed in terms of the unit specified),